 The "Terios" name is originated from the Old Greek word, which is roughly translated to "making dreams come true".

 The first generation Terios was available as a five-door wagon, and a smaller kei car model called the Terios Kid, which was only released in Japan (see Japanese-language article Terios Kid).
 Model codes for the first generation were J100, J102, and J122.
 The Terios Kid arrived in October 1998 and continued to be built six years after the original Terios had been replaced.

-The third generation Terios was unveiled in Indonesia on 23 November 2017, along with the second generation Rush.
+The third generation Terios was unveiled in Indonesia on November 23, 2017, along with the second generation Rush.
 It is based on the Avanza/Xenia platform, which rides on a unibody chassis.
 The design of the car is more streamlined than its predecessors.
-It has a rear liftgate rather than a side-opening rear door and no longer has the spare tyre mounted on the rear door.
+It has a rear liftgate rather than a side-opening rear door and no longer has the spare tire mounted on the rear door.
 And unlike previous models, these generation of cars are sold in one wheelbase variant only.

 Daihatsu Xenia (2003-present)

 The Toyota Avanza/Daihatsu Xenia is a mini MPV designed and produced by Daihatsu and marketed by Toyota.
 It is produced in Indonesia and also contract assembled in Malaysia (under Perodua) for the first generation model.
 Daihatsu designed and manufactures the vehicle, which is then sold by both Daihatsu and Toyota under Daihatsu Xenia ) and Avanza nameplate respectively.
 Daihatsu supplies the vehicle to Toyota under a consigned production and OEM manufacturing agreement.
 The name "Avanza" is taken from the Spanish word "avanza", which means "get moving" and Italian word "avanzato", which means "advance", while "Xenia" is taken from the Greek word "Xenia" (a Greek concept of hospitality), which means "guest-friendship".